Yoctol/bottender/examples/messenger-built-in-nlp/README.md

 You have to put `appId`, `appSecret`, `pageId`, `accessToken` and `verifyToken` into `bottender.config.js`.

-If you are not familiar with Messenger Bot, you may refer to Bottender's doc, [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup), to find detailed instructions.
+If you are not familiar with Messenger Bot, you may refer to Bottender's doc, [Messenger Setup](https://bottender.js.org/docs/channel-messenger-setup), to find detailed instructions.

 Also, to enable built-in NLP, you should setup related settings following the official docs [Messenger Built-in NLP](https://developers.facebook.com/docs/messenger-platform/built-in-nlp/).